Action of 13 May 1779: Battle

+The rest of Wallace's squadron having caught up with him, the British opened fire on the beached vessels for an hour and a half, forcing the French crews to escape to safety further inland.
+While the French squadron now lay defenceless, Wallace's attack had caused the local French militia to mobilise.
+The militia brought a number of cannon and howitzers to the bay and began to fire at the British ships.

+Being now in the dangerous position of being fired on in an enclosed bay, Wallace was not able to bring all the French vessels off the shore as prizes.
+Instead he ordered that two of the ships be burned where they lay, and for the cutter Dieppe, also in the bay, to be scuttled.
+Danae was successfully brought off and captured alongside two merchantmen, a brig and the sloop Fleur.
+Valeur, Ecluse, and Guepe were among the ships set on fire.
+While Wallace's orders were being enacted on the stranded French warships, a battery of six 12-pounders had been erected and manned by the crews of the deserted ships.
+The battery began a concerted fire on Experiment that so frustrated Wallace that after Danae had been secured, he took control of the frigate from her pilots.
+He sailed her up the bay to lay up against the battery, which after forty-five minutes he destroyed and forced the crews to leave.
+The British then sailed from the bay with their prizes, which were sent to England.
+For the British, casualties and losses in the action were minor.
+Experiment had been heavily damaged in the hull and sails by the batteries engaging her, and lost two men killed and thirteen wounded.
+Apart from this the only casualties came from Cabot, which had suffered three men wounded, including her purser who had his leg shot off.

+Aftermath
-AftermathPallas brought Danae into Plymouth on 17 May.

-The Royal Navy brought Danae into the service under the same name.
+Pallas brought Danae into Plymouth on 17 May.
+The Royal Navy brought her into service under the same name.
 In reward for the success of the endeavour Commander Charles Powell Hamilton of Fortune and Commander Edmund Dod of Cabot were promoted to post-captain, and Lieutenant John Wallace of Experiment was promoted to commander.
 Experiment would go on to re-join Arbuthnot's force, which was still at Torbay, and sail to New York.

-While several of the vessels burned by the British were unsalvageable, the French did succeed in rescuing Guepe after Wallace had left the bay, and later recovering Ecluse.

-The destruction of their ships forced the French to abandon temporarily their plans to capture Jersey for user as a privateering and observation base, as they no longer had enough escorts available to protect an invasion force.
+While several of the vessels burned by the British were unsalvageable, the French did succeed in rescuing Guepe after Wallace had left the bay, and later recovered Ecluse.
+Diane escaped.
+The destruction of their ships forced the French to abandon their plans to capture Jersey for use as a privateering and observation base, as they no longer had enough escorts available to protect an invasion force.
 The French tried again in 1781, but British forces on the island repelled the invasion at the Battle of Jersey.